Meet Love Island Winter 2020 contestant Connagh Howard – model who once worked with Anthony Joshua

 How does Connagh know Anthony Joshua?

-Indisputably, Anthony Joshua was everybody’s sort, with many calling him their sort on paper earlier than getting into the villa.
+Indubitably, Anthony Joshua was everybody’s sort, with many calling him their sort on paper earlier than coming into the villa.

-Nevertheless, mannequin Connagh has really breathed the identical air because the boxing champ.

 He recalled: “I used to be in an advert with Anthony Joshua.
-I’m a giant boxing fan.
+I’m an enormous boxing fan.
 I used to be actually excited to satisfy him.

 “In the ad we were both training.
 It was pretty nerve-wracking – he’s a big boy!”